kebui/Brandweerrooster/README.md

 Once you have this information you can edit the script and enter in the variables.
 - First set a working directory.
 This is where the script and other files will be stored.
 In my case I use "C:\Script".
 You can change this if you like.
-- Enter your username (usually emailaddress) you use to login to Brandweerrooster.
+- Enter your username (usually email address) you use to login to Brandweerrooster.
 - Fill in your membership ID

 In PowerShell change directory to the working directory you chose, e.g. "cd C:\Brandweerrooster\PowerShell" and run these two commands: